- Coronavirus (COVID-19)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

-If you think you might be eligible for free school meals, submit a claim using the form above, or you can get a form from your school.
+If you think you might be eligible for free school meals, submit a claim using the form below.

 The information you provide will be used to check if you are in receipt of a qualifying benefit and, if you are on Universal Credit, that your earnings do not exceed the threshold.
 If you claim Universal Credit, your earnings will be assessed from up to three of your last Universal Credit assessment periods.